swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'dealloc_ref' sil-operand

   dealloc_ref %0 : $T
-  // %0 must be of a box or reference type
+  // $T must be a class type

-Deallocates a box or reference type instance, bypassing the reference counting mechanism.
-The box must have a retain count of one.
-This does not destroy the reference type instance or the values inside the box.
+Deallocates a class type instance, bypassing the reference counting mechanism.
+The instance must have a retain count of one.
+The type of the operand must match the allocated type exactly, or else undefined behavior results.

+This does not destroy the reference type instance.
 The contents of the heap object must have been fully uninitialized or destroyed before ``dealloc_ref`` is applied.

 Accessing Memory